samwelkinuthia/github-lookup/README.md

 ## How To Install

-> navigate to the cloned directory.
+>
- 1. clone this repository e.g _git clone repo-link._
+ 1. From the terminal, clone this repository e.g _git clone repo-link._
+ 2. Navigate into the cloned directory.
- 2. run _npm Install._
+ 3. run _npm Install._
- 3. run _bower Install._
+ 4. run _bower Install._
- 4. run _gulp serve._
+ 5. run _gulp serve._

 ## Using Meal Tracker